deryrahman/word2vec-bahasa-indonesia/README.md

 ```

 ## Model
-You can use a trained model on the folder model
+You can use a trained model on the folder model or download directly from [my drive](https://drive.google.com/drive/u/0/folders/1Sz_8Derx4DjoelgVxCLpOGr8UvpUEqJ7)

 ---